About Diana Gregory

 Bio for Diana L. Gregory

-Her tireless work on behalf of seniors has also been acknowledged by the following awards:
+Her tireless work on behalf of seniors has also been acknowledged by the following awards and recognition.

 - Arizona State University Pioneer Award given by the Black History Committee